ixchelgzlzr/TED_and_Paleobotany/content.md

 # Getting ready for the workshop:

 ### Software

-If you are attending the workshop at Evolution 2022, you need to prep your computer **beforehand** by installing some pieces of software.
-Don’t hesitate to get in touch if you encounter problems installing any of this software.
+To be ready to follow this tutorial, you need to prep your computer by installing some pieces of software.

 1. [R](https://www.r-project.org/) and [RStudio](https://www.rstudio.com/products/rstudio/download/) (this last one highly recommended but not required).
 We also recommend installing the following libraries (and its dependencies) in R:  vegan, cluster, ggplot and RevGadgets.
 2. [RevBayes v1.1.1](https://revbayes.github.io/download).